Macintosh History: 1993

 Personal Perspective

 These were heady days with new models almost every month.
-I have a lot of experience with some of these, starting with the Centris 610 I bought in the spring of 1993 and just replaced in June 1998.
-When I bought it, I suddenly had more power at home than anything we had at work, since our powerhouse computer was the IIci.
+I have a lot of experience with some of these, starting with the Centris 610 I bought in the spring of 1993 and didn’t replace until in June 1998.
+When I bought it, I suddenly had more power at home than anything we had at work, since our powerhouse computer at work was still the Mac IIci.

-We have several LC IIIs at work, which have really begun showing their age over the last year or so.
-Still, for six year old computers, they have earned their keep.
-These have been very stable machines, and we especially like the built in support for the Portrait Display.
+We had several LC IIIs at work, which really begun showing their age by the end of the 20th Century.
+Still, for six-year-old computers, they definitely earned their keep.
+These were very stable machines, and we especially like the built-in support for the Portrait Display.

-We have a lot of Quadras at work, mostly 650s, but also a 660av (which I used for several months), a couple 800s, and one 840av.
-Although the AVs were initially a bit buggy, moving to System 7.5 and beyond has made them some of our most stable machines.
+We had a lot of Quadras at work by 1999, mostly 650s, but also a 660av (which I used for several months), a couple 800s, and one 840av.
+Although the AVs were initially a bit buggy, moving to System 7.5 and beyond made them some of our most stable machines.

-I also have my own 660av and 650 now, both running Mac OS 8.1 very comfortably.
-My goal is to set up the 660av with a GeoPort modem and make it a voice mail and fax server.
-The 650 is busy as an web and email server.
+I also had my own 660av and 650 in 1999, when this series first ran, both running Mac OS 8.1 very comfortably.
+My goal was to set up the 660av with a GeoPort modem and make it a voice mail and fax server, but I never got around to it.
+The 650 was used as a web and email server.